blues/notehub-js/src/docs/AuthorizationApi.md

 > Login200Response login(loginRequest)

-Gets a session token from the API from a username and password.
+Gets an API key from username and password

 ### Example